vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_default_config_cli.rst

 Recompile
 '''''''''''

-To recompile after any modifications to the software release, use your existing workspace built using QSC CLI:
+To recompile individual software images after any modifications to the software release, use your existing workspace built using QSC CLI:

 .. container:: nohighlight